AIGP exam guide 2026 (Body of Knowledge v2.1)

 Before anything else, make sure you are preparing for the current exam.
 The Body of Knowledge was restructured from seven domains to four in February 2025, and updated to version 2.1 on 2 February 2026.
 Most study material online still references the old seven-domain structure or the previous version.
 If your materials do not reference v2.1, you are preparing for the wrong exam.

 The v2.1 update is a recalibration, not an overhaul, but the shifts matter.
-The most visible change is terminological: "AI models" has been replaced by "AI systems" throughout, reflecting that governance reaches beyond the model to the whole system, its supply chainsupply chainThe layered chain behind an AI product — foundation models, datasets, labelling services, integrators — each layer adding risk the buyer never contracted for directly.Open full entry →, and its downstream uses.
-New performance indicators were added around agentic architectures, third-party riskthird-party riskRisk inherited through vendors and their supply chains — for AI, invisible training-data defects, layered model dependencies and silent updates.Open full entry → management, and strengthened data governance.
+The most visible change is terminological: "AI models" has been replaced by "AI systems" throughout, reflecting that governance reaches beyond the model to the whole system, its supply chainsupply chainThe layered chain behind an AI product (foundation models, datasets, labeling services, integrators), each layer adding risk the buyer never contracted for directly.Open full entry →, and its downstream uses.
+New performance indicators were added around agentic architectures, third-party riskthird-party riskRisk inherited through vendors and their supply chains.
+For AI this means invisible training-data defects, layered model dependencies and silent updates.Open full entry → management, and strengthened data governance.
 The BoK is a free download from iapp.org, and it is the single most important document to study from, because it is the exact blueprint the exam is built on.

 The four domains

-BoK v2.1 organises the exam into four domains:
+BoK v2.1 organizes the exam into four domains:

-4. Governing AI deployment and use.
-Governance once a system is live: oversight, monitoring, and the duties that fall on the organisation deploying AI.
+- Governing AI deployment and use.
+Governance once a system is live: oversight, monitoring, and the duties that fall on the organization deploying AI.

 Download the current BoK for the exact weighting of each domain, and let those weightings drive how you allocate your study time.
 Spending equal time on each domain, or most of your time on Domain 1, is the most common way well-prepared candidates underperform.